wixplosives/stylable.io/docs/guides/handbook/runtime.md

 One of the core ideas behind Stylable, is to try and shift as much of the work as possible from runtime to build time to increase performence and end-user experience.

-However, in some instances, we need to do additional work in JS.
+However, in some instances, we need to do additional work in JavaScript.

 For example: